 Admission requirements are the same for both the ME and the MS degree program.

-CAETE (Center for Advanced Engineering and Technology Education) is our distance-learning program.
+Engineering Anywhere is our distance-learning program.
 It delivers graduate courses taught on the Boulder campus to business, industry, and government agencies asynchronously via the Internet for streaming or downloading.
 Engineers, computer scientists and technical managers may earn a Master’s degree in Engineering without driving to campus.

-Yes, simply visit the CAETE website for more information.
+Yes, simply visit the Engineering Anywhere website for more information.

 No, the PhD program must be completed in person.
 It is designed to build a research relationship with the professor and is not conducive to online curricula.